dogecoinfoundation/libdogecoin/README.md

 The Dogecoin Core project was inherited when Dogecoin was originally forked and makes use of some reasonable heavy C++ libraries that add complexity to the build process, as well as cognitive complexity for new developers.

 The desire is to provide a simple to learn library with few external dependencies that can be built with relatively little setup by new developers.
 Furthermore the aim of providing wrappers for a number of higher-level languages leans strongly toward either C or RUST from a binding/support perspective, and we believe C still has significantly more support when writing bindings for a wide variety of other languages.
+C is better supported on embedded/lightweight platforms, with the goal of moving dogecoin beyond the realm of the PC; and actually prepares (constrains it) to be re-coded/adapted in other languages as specific OO and memory mgmt functions of C++ aren't required.
 Wrappers that previously lived here in this repository have been moved to their own respective projects (python and go bindings) found at [@dogeorg](https://github.com/dogeorg).

 ## Dogecoin Standard/Spec